CharlieMallon/milestoneThree/README.md

     #### Acceptance Criteria

-    -   A promp that asks the user to prioritise the tasks for the day
+    -   A prompt that asks the user to prioritise the tasks for the day
     -   Pulls yesterdays prioritise for review
     -   Looks at the due date of tasks and suggests priorities.
     -   Checks tasks don't go over 'energy' targets (i.e 5 small tasks)

     #### Description:

     The user will be prompted to review and prioritise tasks.
 The application will 'remind' the user of their energy goals if they put too much in their day.

     #### User Story 3